About the Ketchikan Area Arts and Humanities Council

 The Ketchikan Area Arts and Humanities Council is located in downtown Ketchikan, the ancestral land of the Taánta Kwáan and Saányaa Kwáan Tlingit peoples.

-The mission of the Ketchikan Area Arts and Humanities Council is to create and promote opportunities for all community members to experience the arts.
+The mission of the Ketchikan Area Arts and Humanities Council is to create and promote opportunities for all community members to experience the arts and explore the humanities.

 Programs and Staffing: